peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

 * <code>true</code> if this object's value equals 0; otherwise, <code>
- false</code>. <code>true</code> if this object' s value equals 0; otherwise,
+ false</code>. <code>true</code> if this object's value equals 0; otherwise,
  <code>false</code>.

 ### getMantissa
     public final EInteger getMantissa()
-Gets this object's unscaled value, or mantissa, and makes it negative if this object is negative.
+Gets this object's unscaled value, or significand, and makes it negative if this object is negative.
 If this value is not-a-number (NaN), that value's absolute value is the NaN's "payload" (diagnostic information).

 **Returns:**

-* This object' s unscaled value.
+* This object's unscaled value.
 Will be negative if this object's value is negative (including a negative NaN).

 ### signum